 iPhone Tips for Business Users – Tip #1

-Jul 22, 2011 | Tips and Tricks
+Jul 22, 2011

-I admit it, I have been out of the office surfing the Web, editing documents, reviewing SEO reports and Facebooking…in fact, I’m writing, creating images and publishing this blog post with my thumbs right now!
+I admit it, I have been out of the office surfing the Web, editing documents, reviewing SEO reports, and Facebooking…in fact, I’m writing, creating images, and publishing this blog post with my thumbs right now!
 But then it happens, I get the notification that I only have 20% battery power left just to realize that I don’t have a charger with me.
-Now I run the chance of missing important calls, emails and the ability to reach a client I may be on my way to see if the phone dies.
+Now I run the chance of missing important calls, emails, and the ability to reach a client I may be on my way to see if the phone dies.

 This is a new phone, the latest in technology, why is it going dead so fast?